Portugal; the ultimate destination calling us to its sunniest coast in all of Europe!

 Visiting Portugal has become a right of passage for tourists over the past few decades.
 Year after year visitors flock to the country for its unique cities and stunning beaches.

-Its location on the western edge of Europe also makes it a major gateway to the continent for visitors from the Americas.
+Its location, in Western Europe, makes it a major gateway to the continent for visitors from the Americas.
 But what’s it like to actually live there?

-One of the first things people notice is how easy-going life is in Portugal.
+One of the first things people notice is how easy-going life is in Portugal compared to other Western European countries.
 This is a great place to slow down, soak up the atmosphere, and enjoy life.
-It’s also really affordable, meaning you’ll have more money to enjoy the local social scene.
+The cost of living is relatively low, meaning you’ll have more money to enjoy the local social scene.

 That being said – this slow pace of life can sometimes be frustrating when you need to get things done.
 The low cost of living also means low income, so if you’re working for a Portuguese employer you shouldn’t expect a high salary.
 It’s really about balancing the pros and the cons.